 Head west to Lacassine to check out the largest privately owned rum distillery in the U.S., Louisiana Spirits.
 Drop in for a distillery tour and be sure to try their three award-winning rums, bottled under the Bayou Rum label.

 New Orleans-based Atelier Vie, considering the drink’s ties to New Orleans history.
 Atelier Vie produces two varieties; the traditional green absinthe and the red absinthe, colored and flavored with hibiscus flowers.
+When you're finished there, head over to the tasting room at NOLA's newest distillery Seven Three Distilling Co. and sample spirits inspired by Louisiana ingredients.

 Looking for an liquor-themed event?
 Be on the cusp of cocktail innovations at Tales of the Cocktail® in New Orleans.
 For five days every July, bartenders and mixologists converge for spirit seminars, competitions and, of course, lots of taste testing.